 How is it going?

 Today Goodfish Group operates from facilities in Cannock, Loughborough and Worcester, where our plastic injection moulding and vacuum-forming businesses also offer printing, second-stage assembly, rapid prototyping and 3-D printing, supported by in-house precision tool-making.
-Medium term plans include the rationalisation of production facilities into one central location and a plant in Slovakia.
-So, with the continued investment in machinery and automation, things are progressing well!
+Medium term plans include a plant in Slovakia, and with the continued investment in machinery and automation, things are progressing well!

 How are you using automation?